kaleidawave/ezno/checker/specification/specification.md

 const x: X = { a: 2, b: false }
 ```

-- Type {"a": 2, "b": false, } is not assignable to type X
+- Type { a: 2, b: false } is not assignable to type X

 #### Type aliases